pettiblog/pettiblog.github.io/_code/python-minigame.md

 print ("Welcome to TRES EN RAYA!")
 # to continually run the game until something is False:
+# bellow is the actual "motor" of the game, a big while loop!
 while True:

     theBoard = [' ']*10